Cedric provides some of the oak for Netherton Foundry.

 Much of the forest was left unmanaged from 1939 until it became an area of SSSI in 1976.
 Before WWII the forest had a well established economy, not just timber but also orchards, charcoal making, hurdles and fencing, basket and whisk making.
 After the war, many of these traditional products were imported or replaced by metal and plastic alternatives, but now the guys at Unclys farm Wyre Community Land Trust are using their volunteers to re-introduce these traditional skills.
 Don't be surprised if Netherton Foundry doesn't try to find a way to get these better known.

-Currently we are using the timber from Oak tree "T4".
+We've used timber from Oak tree "T4".

 All the tree felling records are kept by Cedric in this note book, each letter identifying a part of the forest.
 Once the oaks have been chopped down, the logs are heavy and very difficult to transport.
 Much of the forest has steep slopes with few tracks, so whenever possible the trunks are sawn into planks on a mobile saw mill close to where they were felled.